MichalisGaitanas/OpenGL_demos/README.md

 # OpenGL_demos

-# This project contains some examples-tutorials-demos of the OpenGL C API.
-The codes however, are written in C++.
+# This project contains some examples-tutorials-demos of OpenGL.
+The codes are written in C++.
+In order to be able to run all the example codes, the
-# In order to be able to run all the example codes, the following dependencies must be installed : OpenGL kernel, glfw, glew, glm, freetype and a C++ compiler.
+# following dependencies must be installed : OpenGL kernel (usually preinstalled), glfw, glew, glm, freetype and a C++ compiler.